twosatnams/catchup/README.md

 ### Bonus Features (TBD)
 - [ ] Groups
-- [ ] User can a photos page
+- [x] User has a photos page
-- [ ] Users can create posts with one or multiple photos
+- [x] Users can create posts with one or multiple photos
 - [ ] Create pages
 - [ ] Users can follow other users or pages
 - [ ] Users can choose to make their information and posts public or private
 - [ ] User can have several interests
 - [ ] Rank search by interests
-- [ ] Notifications about friend requests and mentions
+- [x] Notifications about friend requests and mentions
 - [ ] Users can message each other privately or within a group

 [phase-one]: ./docs/phases/phase1.md